Kaia15/callify/README.md

 2. Model:
    - Goal: Define all service entities (create schema) used in database.
-   - Relationship with Repository: repository has its "default" methods to make queries to declared database in Model.
+   - Relationship with Repository: repository has its "default" methods to query declared database in Model.

 3. Service:
    - Goal: Where to implement all Repository interfaces, and after implementation, all the methods are used in Controller.